net-titech/net-titech.github.io/_posts/2017-03-16-crest-meeting-protocol.md

 Generally, a meeting lasts from 1.5 to 2 hours.
 It is better for each member to have a laptop ready in the meeting.

-## Project objective
+## <i class="fa fa-bullseye"></i> Project objective

 Our target for December 2017 is to develop our graph-theoric deep network compression technique to achieve Compression Ratio of *100*.
 In this period, we focus on compressing the Convolutional Neural Network architecture.
 Our top-down milestone:

 - Dec-Nov 2017: Complete all experiments and comparisions.
 Finalize paper